 Over three nights, from 14 to 17 September, the sixth ITER convoy in nine months slowly rode along the 104-kilometre ITER Itinerary bypassing 16 villages, negotiating 16 roundabouts and more than 30 bridges, and crossing the thruway in two different locations.

 The three trailers of the convoy each transported a large drain tank sent by the US Domestic Agency as part of its in-kind contributions to the project.
-The two largest tanks (79 tons) are destined for the the tokamak cooling water system; the smaller tank (46 tons) is needed as part of the neutral beam injection system.
+The two largest tanks (79 tonnes) are destined for the the tokamak cooling water system; the smaller tank (46 tonnes) is needed as part of the neutral beam injection system.

 While ITER convoys are financed by Europe, their organization is managed jointly by Agence Iter France, the French authorities and the global logistics group DAHER.
 Despite the experience accumulated since the first test convoy two years ago, the transport of an ITER load is never a routine operation.